Pragna235/Class-Time-Table/README.md

 # Class Time Table
-* Class Time Table using HTML
+* Static Webpage of Class Time Table of PVPSIT using HTML